 WHO and MOH safety guidelines are observed and I felt very safe throughout my stay.
-Wearing a mask in the communal spaces is mandatory and surfaces are sanitised regularly.

 I enjoyed my experience at Eseriani the Resort and I highly recommend it to anyone looking for a comfortable and affordable stay at a great location in Naivasha.
 I cannot wait to go back!

-Let me know in the comments below what you think about Eseriani and what your favourite thing was if you have stayed at the hotel.
+Let me know in the comments below what you think about Eseriani and what your favourite thing was if you stayed at the hotel.

 *This post is a collaboration between Eseriani the Resort and myself however all opinions voiced are my own.*